 Why Am I Tired All Day But Can't Sleep at Night?

-- Aug 19
+- Aug 19, 2025

-- 2 min read
+- 3 min read

-It’s frustrating- you feel drained all day, but when your head finally hits the pillow, your mind won’t shut off and you just can’t fall asleep.
-Or maybe you’re falling asleep only to wake up a few hours later and not
+It’s frustrating—you feel drained all day, but when your head finally hits the pillow, your mind won’t shut off, and you just can’t fall asleep.
+Or maybe you’re falling asleep only to wake up a few hours later and not be able to get back to sleep.
+You’re not alone.
+Many adults struggle to fall asleep, and 10-15% of adults in the US have chronic insomnia.
+So what’s the deal—why can’t you sleep?

-Common Causes of Feeling Tired by Day But Can't Sleep at Night
+Common Causes of Feeling Tired by Day but Can't Sleep at Night

 Stress and Hyperarousal